Why Your Best Consultant's Output Cannot Be Your Agency Workflow Standard

 They identify three elements that elite organisations engineer to work together: how people learn the craft through the work itself, how teams enforce standards socially, and how routines structure the moments that matter.

-I have been thinking about how directly this applies to PR agencies.
+I have been thinking about how directly this applies to PR agencies and to the agency workflow that runs underneath every deliverable.

 The PR agency version of the problem